Giants (Greek mythology): Apollodorus

 The most detailed account of the Gigantomachy is that of the (first or second-century AD) mythographer Apollodorus.
 None of the early sources give any reasons for the war.
 Scholia to the Iliad mention the rape of Hera by the Giant Eurymedon, while according to the scholia to Pindar's Isthmian 6, it was the theft of the cattle of Helios by the Giant Alcyoneus that started the war.
 Apollodorus, who also mentions the theft of Helios' cattle by Alcyoneus, suggests a mother's revenge as the motive for the war, saying that Gaia bore the Giants because of her anger over the Titans (who had been vanquished and imprisoned by the Olympians).
 Seemingly, as soon as the Giants are born they begin hurling "rocks and burning oaks at the sky".

 There was a prophecy that the Giants could not be killed by the gods alone, but they could be killed with the help of a mortal.
 Hearing this, Gaia sought for a certain plant (pharmakon) that would protect the Giants.
 Before Gaia or anyone else could find this plant, Zeus forbade Eos (Dawn), Selene (Moon) and Helios (Sun) to shine, harvested all of the plant himself and then he had Athena summon Heracles.

 According to Apollodorus, Alcyoneus and Porphyrion were the two strongest Giants.
 Heracles shot Alcyoneus, who fell to the ground but then revived, for Alcyoneus was immortal within his native land.
-So Heracles, with Athena's advice, dragged him beyond the borders of that land, where Alcyoneus then died (compare with Antaeus).
+So Heracles, on Athena's advice, dragged him beyond the borders of that land, where Alcyoneus then died (compare with Antaeus).
 Porphyrion attacked Heracles and Hera, but Zeus caused Porphyrion to become enamoured of Hera, whom Porphyrion then tried to rape, but Zeus struck Porphyrion with his thunderbolt and Heracles killed him with an arrow.

 Other Giants and their fates are mentioned by Apollodorus.
 Ephialtes was blinded by an arrow from Apollo in his left eye, and another arrow from Heracles in his right.
-Eurytus was killed by Dionysus with his thyrsus, Clytius by Hecate with her torches and Mimas by Hephaestus with "missiles of red-hot metal" from his forge.
+Eurytus was killed by Dionysus with his thyrsus, Clytius by Hecate with her torches, and Mimas by Hephaestus with "missiles of red-hot metal" from his forge.
 Athena crushed Enceladus under the Island of Sicily and flayed Pallas, using his skin as a shield.
 Poseidon broke off a piece of the island of Kos called Nisyros, and threw it on top of Polybotes (Strabo also relates the story of Polybotes buried under Nisyros but adds that some say Polybotes lies under Kos instead).
-Hermes, wearing Hades' helmet, killed Hippolytus, Artemis killed Gration, and the Moirai (Fates) killed Agrius and Thoas with bronze clubs.
+Hermes, wearing Hades' helmet, killed Hippolytus, Artemis killed Gration with her bow and arrows, and the Moirai killed Agrius and Thoas with bronze clubs.
 The rest of the giants were "destroyed" by thunderbolts thrown by Zeus, with each Giant being shot with arrows by Heracles (as the prophecy seemingly required).